Chilean battleship Capitán Prat: Design

 Capitán Prat was designed by Amable Lagane, the director of naval construction at the Forges et Chantiers de la Méditerranée shipyard in La Seyne-sur-Mer, France.
 The design for the ship influenced Lagane's next project, the pre-dreadnought battleship Jauréguiberry, specifically the use of twin-gun turrets for the ship's secondary battery.

 General characteristics and machinery

 Capitán Prat was 328 ft long between perpendiculars and had a beam of 60 ft 8 in.
 She displaced 6901 MT and had a draft of 22 ft 10 in.
-Her hull was steel-built, with wood and copper sheathing, and was equipped with a ram bow.
+Her hull was steel-built, with wood and copper sheathing to protect it from biofouling during lengthy periods between cleaning.
+She was equipped with a ram bow.
+She was flush-decked and had a high freeboard.
+Her superstructure was minimal, consisting primarily of a small conning tower forward.
 The ship mounted two masts, both with fighting tops.
 She had a crew of 480 officers and enlisted men.

-She was powered by a pair of horizontal expansion marine steam engines that were supplied with steam by five cylindrical boilers.
-The boilers were trunked into two funnels on the centerline.
+She was powered by a pair of horizontal-expansion marine steam engines that each drove a screw propeller.
+Steam was supplied by five cylindrical, coal-fired boilers.
+The boilers were trunked into two funnels; these were placed on the centerline, aft of the conning tower.
 Her propulsion system was rated at 12000 ihp for a top speed of 18.3 kn.
 She was designed to carry 400 MT of coal, though she could carry up to 1100 MT.
 She was the first battleship of any navy to utilize electricity to power machinery.